thoriso-watson/SnakeProject/labs/2-cross-check/README.md

 ##### Checkoff

 The easiest way to check all the runs:

-  1. set `TEST_SRC`:
+  1. Set `TEST_SRC`:

         # run all the 1-*.c 2-*.c and prog-*.c tests
         TEST_SRC := $(wildcard ./[12]-*.c) $(wildcard ./prog-*.c)

   2. Compute the checksum of checksums.

         # ensure all the code is compiled so won't be in our output.
         % make